anshalsavla/BigDataProject/README.md

 Data: 311 complaints -https://data.cityofnewyork.us/Social-Services/311/wpe2-h2i5

 Subdirectories:
-    CleaningScripts
+-CleaningScripts
  This directory contains 52 scripts to find dataquality issues in each of the 52 columns in the dataset and generates a txt file for each column indicating the [basetype, semantictype and label].
 The output looks like:

         ===========================================================================
         |          BaseType         |     Semantic Type        |      Label       |
         |---------------------------|--------------------------|------------------|